Table of Contents

 - Bigtable is a key/value store, not a relational store.
 It does not support joins, and transactions are supported only within a single row.

 - Each table has only one index, the row key.
-There are no secondary indices.
-Each row key must be unique.
+There are no secondary indices natively, but Continuous Materialized Views (GA April 2026) can serve as asynchronous secondary indexes.

 - Rows are sorted lexicographically by row key, from the lowest to the highest byte string.
 Row keys are sorted in big-endian byte order, the binary equivalent of alphabetical order.